benkemt/S7-Server-Iso-on-tcp/README.md

 To customize the server configuration:

-1. Edit the `dresse.csv` file in the project root directory
+1. Edit the 'address.csv' file in the project root directory
 2. Add or modify entries following the CSV format
 3. Restart the server - changes are loaded automatically on startup